mms112/ExpandWorldPrefabs/README.md

 - delay: Delay in seconds for the terrain change.
 - pos: Position offset in x,z,y from the original object.
+- resetRadius: Radius for the terrain and paint reset.
+  - Note: This is purely done server side, so you can't use other operations with this.
 - square: If true, square shape is used.
 - levelRadius: Radius for the level change.
 - levelOffset: Offset for the level change.